hammelev/ravenous/README.md

 ## Demo version of the project

-A demo version of the project can be found here: [Create a Front-End App with React](https://hammelev.github.io/ravenous/)
+A demo version of the project can be found here: [Ravenous by Hammelev](https://hammelev.github.io/ravenous/)

 In the demo version mock data is used instead of data from YELP.